Arranging a Funeral or Cremation in Brooklyn

 What to do when a death occurs in Brooklyn

 It can be very daunting knowing what to do first when a death occurs.
-When a death occurs in Brooklyn, the determination of death must be made by the attending physician or the coroner.
-If the deceased had a prepaid funeral plan or had expressed wishes, these can be implemented immediately and you will need to locate the paperwork and contact the appropriate funeral home or cremation provider.
+When a death occurs in Brooklyn, the attending physician or the coroner must make the death determination.
+Suppose the deceased had a prepaid funeral plan or had expressed wishes.
+In that case, these can be implemented immediately, and you will need to locate the paperwork and contact the appropriate funeral home or cremation provider.

 If the death is sudden and/or the deceased had no funeral plan or life insurance, you may need to make some rather quick decisions about how to proceed.

 How much does a funeral cost in Brooklyn?

 Funeral homes are required to provide current retail price information by telephone.
 According to the law, any consumer entering a funeral home and making inquiries must be presented with a general price list (GPL).
 This must itemize the costs of funeral services and the merchandise for sale from a funeral director.

 We often get asked, ‘what is the cost of a funeral in Brooklyn?’ and this is unfortunately not a straightforward question to answer.
 Unlike many other trades and professions, average service charges can vary significantly.
 According to the National Funeral Directors Association, the average cost of a funeral with burial is $7,848 (2022), but this does not consider any cemetery fees.

 This is what can significantly add to the cost of a funeral as cemetery plot prices in Brooklyn can be quite expensive, as a single burial plot in Green-Wood Cemetery costs between $12,000 to $14,000.